ItvisionAustralia/cordova-plugin-media-capture/README.md

 - __duration__: The maximum duration of an audio sound clip, in seconds.

+- __maxbytes__: Specify the maximum allowed size, in bytes.

 ### Example

-    // limit capture operation to 3 media files, no longer than 10 seconds each var options = { limit: 3, duration: 10 };
+    // limit capture operation to 3 media files, no longer than 10 seconds each, no bigger than 1 Mb var options = { limit: 3, duration: 10, maxbytes: (1 * 1024 * 1024) };

     navigator.device.capture.captureAudio(captureSuccess, captureError, options);